zalando-incubator/catwatch/README.md

 In comparison to [CoderStats](http://coderstats.net/) the statistics can be aggregated over a list of GitHub accounts.

+## Prerequisites

+* maven
+* java 8
+* postresql

 ## Getting started

+First run postgresql and create the database and a role via unix shell

+    postgres -D /usr/local/var/postgres
+    createdb catwatch
+    createuser cat1

 Build and run the web application either by Gradle or Maven.

 Gradle: